skjnned/skjnned/README.md

-# Hi there // Ive been scripting and making ui for about 2 years.
+# Hello there // Ive been scripting and making ui for about 2 years.

 - I can create matchmaking systems, serverlist systems, hubs, round systems and many more.
 - I write clean & optimized modular code.